Nils-Laurent/Nils-Laurent.github.io/assets/notes/development_environment.md

 2. python interpreter settings (requires SSH settings)
 3. deployment settings (requires SSH settings)

 Let us go through each of those points in that order.
-Firstly, note that all editors may include all those features.
+However, note that all editors do not necessarily include all those features.
 Secondly, I will provide examples of settings which I use in my editor, which is PyCharm version 2023.3, available here https://www.jetbrains.com/fr-fr/pycharm/download/other.html

-Before starting, if you are using PyCharm for the first time and want to create a project, you can

 ### The SSH connection settings